databrary/policies/agreement.md

 # Databrary Access Agreement

-The undersigned Institution wishes to allow its Authorized Investigators identified in Annex II (“Authorized Investigators”) to access Databrary.
+The undersigned Institution wishes to allow its Authorized Investigators identified in Annex II ("Authorized Investigators") to access Databrary.

 Databrary is a web-based data library housed at New York University designed for sharing developmental and behavioral data, including video files and associated metadata.
 Authorized Investigators have both contributor and user privileges to all shared data in the library.